Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models: Introduction

 The response to these computational challenges has been to use approximations to parallelize the collapsed sampler, such as the popular AD-LDA algorithm by \citet{Newman2009}.
-AD-LDA updates documents on different cores in isolation before a synchronization step, thereby ignoring that topic indicators in different documents are dependent after marginalizing out $\Theta$ and $\Phi$.
+AD-LDA samples the latent topic indicators \textbf{z} on different cores in isolation before a synchronization step, thereby ignoring that topic indicators in different documents are dependent after marginalizing out $\Theta$ and $\Phi$.
 As a result, AD-LDA does not target the true posterior.
-The total approximation error for the joint posterior is unknown \citep{Ihler2012}, and the only way to check the accuracy in a given application is to compare the inferences to an exact MCMC sampler with convergence guarantees.
+The total approximation error for the joint posterior is unknown \citep{Ihler2012}, and the only way to check the accuracy in a given application is to compare the inferences to an exact MCMC sampler that is guaranteed to converge to the true posterior distribution.

-We instead propose a sparse partially collapsed approach to sampling in topic models, resulting in an exact MCMC sampler that will converge to the true posterior.
-This is achieved by only collapsing over the topic proportions $\theta_{1},...,\theta_{D}$ in each document.
-The remaining parameters can then be sampled by Gibbs sampling by iterating between the two updates $\mathbf{z}|\Phi$ and $\Phi|\mathbf{z}$, where the topic indicators $\mathbf{z}$ are now conditionally independent between documents and the rows of the topic-word matrix $\Phi$ are independent given $\mathbf{z}$.
-This means that the first step can be parallelized with regard to documents, and the second step can be parallelized with regard to topics.
+Instead, we propose a sparse partially collapsed approach to sampling in topic models, resulting in an exact MCMC sampler that will converge to the true posterior.
+This sampler is achieved by only collapsing over the topic distributions $\theta_{1},...,\theta_{D}$ in each document.
+The remaining parameters can then be sampled by Gibbs sampling by iterating between the two updates $\mathbf{z}|\Phi$ and $\Phi|\mathbf{z}$, where the topic indicators $z_{i,d}$ are now conditionally independent between documents and the rows of the topic-word matrix $\Phi$ are independent given $\mathbf{z}$.
+This independence means that the first step can be parallelized with regard to documents, and the second step can be parallelized with regard to topics.
 Importantly, we also exploit that conditioning on $\Phi$ opens up several elegant ways to take advantage of sparsity and to reduce the time complexity in sampling the $z$'s within a document, as detailed below.
+Following the literature in the LDA community, we refer to our algorithm as a partially collapsed Gibbs sampler.
+This should not be confused with the partially collapsed Gibbs samplers of \citet{van2008partially} where different parameters are marginalized in a different step of the Gibbs sampler.
+All partially collapsed samplers proposed here marginalize out $\Theta$ analytically and sample from the joint posterior of $z$ and $\Phi$ using either Gibbs sampling or Metropolis-Hastings.
+The hyperparameters in the priors can be sampled in separate updating steps, but we have for simplicity kept them fixed in the analysis.